 Figure 6.14: From dollar diversification (\(1/N\) portfolio) to risk diversification (RPP).

-If markets are risk-efficient, it can be argued that assets will produce returns in proportion to their risk risk (Choueifaty and Coignard, 2008).
+If markets are risk-efficient, it can be argued that assets will produce returns in proportion to their risk (Choueifaty and Coignard, 2008).
 This suggests that one might use a proxy for the assets’ risk, such as the volatilities, \(\bm{\sigma}\), in lieu of the forecast \(\bmu\).

 Specifically, the diversification ratio (DR) is defined similarly to the Sharpe ratio (Section 6.3) but using \(\bm{\sigma}\) in lieu of \(\bmu\): \[\textm{DR} = \frac{\w^\T\bm{\sigma}}{\sqrt{\w^\T\bSigma\w}}.\] For long-only portfolios, it can be shown that \(\textm{DR}\ge1\) (for a single stock, it reduces to \(\textm{DR}=1\)).

-The most diversified portfolio (MDP) is formulated as the maximization of the DR (akin to the maximization of the Sharpe ratio considered in Section 7.2 from Chapter 7): \[\begin{equation} \begin{array}{ll} \underset{\w}{\textm{minimize}} & \dfrac{\w^\T\bm{\sigma}}{\sqrt{\w^\T\bSigma\w}}\\ \textm{subject to} & \bm{1}^\T\w=1, \quad \w\ge\bm{0}. \end{array} \tag{6.17} \end{equation}\]
+The most diversified portfolio (MDivP) is formulated as the maximization of the DR (akin to the maximization of the Sharpe ratio considered in Section 7.2 from Chapter 7): \[\begin{equation} \begin{array}{ll} \underset{\w}{\textm{minimize}} & \dfrac{\w^\T\bm{\sigma}}{\sqrt{\w^\T\bSigma\w}}\\ \textm{subject to} & \bm{1}^\T\w=1, \quad \w\ge\bm{0}. \end{array} \tag{6.17} \end{equation}\]

-The maximum decorrelation portfolio (MDCP) is defined similarly to the GMVP but using the correlation matrix \(\bm{C}\) in lieu of the covariance matrix \(\bSigma\) (Christoffersen et al., 2012): \[\begin{equation} \begin{array}{ll} \underset{\w}{\textm{minimize}} & \w^\T\bm{C}\w\\ \textm{subject to} & \bm{1}^\T\w=1, \quad \w\ge\bm{0}. \end{array} \tag{6.18} \end{equation}\] The correlation matrix \(\bm{C}\) can be interpreted as the covariance matrix of the normalized assets such that they have unit volatility, i.e., \[\bm{C} = \textm{Diag}\left(\bSigma\right)^{-1/2} \bSigma \textm{Diag}\left(\bSigma\right)^{-1/2},\] where \(\textm{Diag}(\cdot)\) keeps the diagonal elements of the matrix argument and sets the off-diagonal elements to zero.
+The maximum decorrelation portfolio (MDecP) is defined similarly to the GMVP but using the correlation matrix \(\bm{C}\) in lieu of the covariance matrix \(\bSigma\) (Christoffersen et al., 2012): \[\begin{equation} \begin{array}{ll} \underset{\w}{\textm{minimize}} & \w^\T\bm{C}\w\\ \textm{subject to} & \bm{1}^\T\w=1, \quad \w\ge\bm{0}. \end{array} \tag{6.18} \end{equation}\] The correlation matrix \(\bm{C}\) can be interpreted as the covariance matrix of the normalized assets such that they have unit volatility, that is, \[\bm{C} = \textm{Diag}\left(\bSigma\right)^{-1/2} \bSigma \textm{Diag}\left(\bSigma\right)^{-1/2},\] where \(\textm{Diag}(\cdot)\) keeps the diagonal elements of the matrix argument and sets the off-diagonal elements to zero.

-6.5.6 Numerical experiments
+6.5.6 Numerical Experiments

 Figure 6.15 shows the normalized dollar allocation of the risk-based portfolios, whereas Figure 6.16 shows the out-of-sample backtest results in terms of cumulative P&L and drawdown.
 Since all these portfolios are precisely obtained by somehow minizing the risk, the resulting drawdowns are small (compare with the drawdowns of the heuristic portfolios in Figure 6.13).